noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

     - e.g. when a movie player is in the isBeingUsed composite state
       - fragment 1: movieIsPlaying state (actually playing the movie)
       - fragment 2: movieTimer state (showing progress of move)

+#### timing diagrams

+- originated in electronic engineering
+  - skipped

+- timing diagrams and state diagrams
+  - timing diagrams
+    - show changes along the flow of time
+    - often model multiple objects
+  - state diagrams
+    - show changes based on triggers received from other objects in or outside the system.
+    - model a single object